 The SearchWP plugin allows you to easily embed the search form on the front end of your website, like on your homepage or widget-ready areas.
 Here, we will demonstrate adding it to a page using the WordPress block editor and the Search Form block.

-First, open the page or post you want to add the form to.
-Then, click the ‘+ Add Block’ icon and search for ‘Search Form.’
+First, you can open the page or post you want to add the form to.
+Then, let’s click the ‘+ Add Block’ icon and search for ‘Search Form.’

-Finally, publish or update the page to see the search form live.
+Finally, simply click on ‘Publish’ or ‘Update’ to see the search form live.

 For more information, you can check out these step-by-step guides: